-When hospice came in and saw some of the things we were doing, they were impressed.
+They were impressed when hospice came in and saw some of the things we were doing.
 (I was just trying to survive at some points!)
-They told me how others needed to know about our special bed alert system, one hanger clothing organization, door-stop solution, and so much more.
+They told me how others needed to know about our unique bed alert system, one-hanger clothing organization, door-stop solution, and much more.

-I hadn't considered it, so I prayed about it and very quickly got my answer.
+I hadn't considered it, so I prayed and quickly got my answer.
 That's how my first book was born.
-It's called "Caregiving: How to Hold on While Letting Go" and is available on Amazon.
+It's called

-I wrote my book to make life easier for other caregivers.
-It offers lots of info. as well as encouragement from scripture since that's where I draw my strength.
+I wrote my book to make life easier for other caregivers and to support caregivers on this extremely difficult journey.
+It offers lots of information and scripture encouragement since that's where I draw my strength.
 You don't have to be a believer to gain lots of help from the pages.